krav4/satsim/README.md

 # satsim
-Simulation of data transfer between a satellite (raspberry pi) and a ground station (laptop) over Wi-Fi LAN using CCSDS over UDP
+Simulation of data transfer between a satellite (raspberry pi) and a ground station (windows PC) over Wi-Fi LAN using CCSDS over UDP